MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/workload-groups.md

 * **Create shared environments:** Imagine a scenario where you have 3 different customer teams are running queries and commands on a shared cluster, possibly even accessing shared databases.
 If you're billing these teams based on their resource usage, you can create three distinct workload groups, each with unique limits.
 These workload groups would allow you to effectively manage and monitor the resource usage of each customer team.

 * **Monitor resources utilization:** Workload groups can help you create periodic reports on the resource consumption of a given principal or application.
 For instance, if these principals represent different clients, such reports can facilitate accurate billing.
-The [.show commands-and-queries](commands-and-queries.md) command includes a `WorkloadGroup` column in its output, allowing you to aggregate statistics and gain insights into the resource consumption of each customer team over time.
+For more information, see [Monitor requests by workload group](#monitor-requests-by-workload-group).

 ## Create and manage workload groups